 - Lower the Volume- Much like radios and TVs emit unpleasant sounds when the volume’s too high, a hearing aid can create feedback when too much sound passes through.
 Try reducing the volume to see if feedback continues, as long as the sound is still sufficient for you.

-- Steady Your Head and Hand- Hold your head as still as possible for a few seconds after you turn it on, since movement can create feedback.
-Insert your device at the ideal angle with steady placement, and reinsert it at a different angle if feedback continues.
+- Steady Your Head and Hand- Hold your head as still as possible for a few seconds after turning it on since movement can create feedback.
+Then, insert your device at the ideal angle with steady placement, and reinsert it at a different angle if feedback continues.

 - Check for Damage- If you’ve heard wind whistling through a crack in the door, then you know how a crack in the hook or tube of your hearing aid can cause a squealing sound.
 Visit your audiology specialist if you suspect your hearing aid has sustained damage.